 - Avoid foods that are high in sugar, eat fresh fruits and whole-grains, and drink lots of water.

-Practice these few easy habits and you will not only help yourself but also give your baby a much better chance of having a healthy set of teeth and gums.
-If you have any questions regarding dental care feel free to get in touch with Smile Institute by visiting our office in Eugene, OR.
+Practice these few easy habits and you will not only help yourself but also give your baby a much better chance of having a healthy mouth.
+If you have any questions regarding dental care during pregnancy, feel free to get in touch with Smile Institute by visiting our office in Eugene, OR.